MounicaSubramanium/COVID-19/README.md

 Weather data is very generously Powered by Dark Sky: https://darksky.net/poweredby/

+JHU's time_series_19-covid-Confirmed.csv was taken, and repurposed it to get weather data for the dates and locations that are listed.

+The following csv files are generated: tMax.csv       - pulling 'temperatureHigh' from API call tMin.csv       - pulling 'temperatureLow' from API call humidity.csv   - pulling 'humidity' from API call, and multiplying by 100 uv.csv         - pulling 'uvIndex' from API call cloud.csv      - pulling 'cloudCover' from API call and mulitplying by 100 precip.csv     - pulling 'precipProbability' from API call and multiplying by 100 dew.csv        - pulling 'dewPoint' from API call pressure.csv   - pulling 'pressure" from API call wind.csv       - pulling 'windSpeed' from API call ozone.csv      - pulling 'ozone' from API call

+Please see https://darksky.net/dev/docs for meaning and units of each value.
+Where applicable, units are pulled in SI units.

+The JSON returned hourly values and daily values.
+For the purposes of this project, daily values were used.
+Each value recorded in each cell is the mediian value for the day of the given column, along with the 14 preceding days, for the location of the given row.

+# Below is JHU's original information for the README.md

 # 2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE